AeroBrowser-Official/AeroBrowser/README.md

 ---

-## 🙏 Credits & Attribution

-Parts of this project were inspired by and based on work from the [Opacity browser](https://github.com/Falsy/Opacity) by [Falsy](https://github.com/Falsy).

-We are grateful for their open-source contribution, which helped shape certain foundational aspects of AeroBrowser.

----

 ## 💬 Support & Feedback

 Have a bug report, feature request, or general question?
 Please open an issue on the [GitHub Issues page](https://github.com/AeroBrowser-Official/AeroBrowser/issues).